-Reduce your Diesel Particulate Filter Regeneration events (DPF Regens) by up to 800% while increasing performance and horsepower 3 to 5% and reducing fuel consumption up to 20%!
+Reduce your Diesel Particulate Filter Regeneration events (DPF Regens) with our additive by up to 800% while increasing performance and horsepower 3 to 5% and reducing fuel consumption up to 20%!

 How To Use DPF Remedy

-Our proprietary “Quick Dissolve” process makes treating your vehicle as easy as filling your tank.
+Our proprietary “Quick Dissolve” process makes treating your vehicle with our diesel particulate filter additive as easy as filling your tank.

 No mixing, no measuring, just drop the proper number of DPF Remedy tablets into your fuel tank every time you fuel.
 (DPF Remedy comes in either 50 or 10 gallon tablets)

-While you will notice the DPF benefits immediately, it may take 3-5 tanks for you to notice a large increase in fuel mileage.
+While you will notice the DPF benefits immediately, it may take 3-5 tanks for you to notice a large increase in fuel efficiency.

-Your fuel savings will more than pay for DPF Remedy.
+Your fuel savings from our DPF additive will more than pay for DPF Remedy.
 Increased performance, easier starts, better acceleration and a smoother running engine will be noticeable every time you get behind the wheel.